shibbir-ahmad24/BERTSUM-Based-Text-Summarization-Web-App/README.md

 **Conclusion**

-The BERTSUM-Based Text Summarization Web App offers an easy-to-use, reliable solution for summarizing lengthy texts.
+The SumBERT: A Text Summarization Flask App offers an easy-to-use, reliable solution for summarizing lengthy texts.
 With features like customizable summary length, real-time results, and word count displays, this tool is perfect for users looking for quick insights from long documents.
 It’s an excellent example of cutting-edge NLP in action, demonstrating the potential of models like BERTSUM in modern applications.